marcog83/RoboJS/README.md

 ###Concrete Mediator

-You have to sub-class Mediator Class in order to code your logic.
+You can sub-class Mediator Class in order to code your logic.
 For example i define `MediatorB`.

 No matter how you implement inheritance.
 I just played with Vanilla-js to keep as cleaner as possible